Combining observational and experimental data for causal inference considering data privacy: Disclosure Limiting Transformations of Auxiliary Data

-\subsubsection{Differential Privacy}
+\subsection{Differential Privacy}

 \cite{dwork_calibrating_2006, dwork_differential_2006} introduced differential privacy in the early 2000's.
 Differential privacy is considered the first rigorous mathematical quantification of disclosure risk for privacy-preserving algorithms.
-Differentially private algorithms limit the difference in distribution between outputs of the algorithm generated from datasets that differ by only one observation \cite{bowen_philosophy_2021}.
+Differentially private (DP) algorithms limit the difference in distribution between outputs of the algorithm generated from datasets that differ by only one observation \cite{bowen_philosophy_2021}.

-Consider a private dataset $\bm d$ and a dataset $\bm d'$ which is a subset of $\bm d$, differing by one observation.
-Formally, a random algorithm $\mathcal{K}$ achieves $\epsilon$-differential privacy if for all ($\bm d, \bm d'$) and all $R \subseteq \mbox{image}(\mathcal{K})$.
+Consider a private dataset $\bm d$ and a dataset $\bm d'$ which is a subset of $\bm d$, differing by one observation: $d(\bm d, \bm d') = 1$.\footnote{$d(\bm d, \bm d') = 1$ has two different definitions in the differential privacy literature.
+It can either refer to removing one observation or to changing all of the values of one observation \cite{barrientos_feasibility_2023}.
+We will assume $d(\bm d, \bm d') = 1$ means that one observation is removed in this paper.} Formally, a random algorithm $\mathcal{K}$ achieves $\epsilon$-DP if for all ($\bm d, \bm d'$) and all $R \subseteq \mbox{image}(\mathcal{K})$.
 This is the typical representation of the bound, which is agnostic to whether $\bm d$ or $\bm d'$ is in the denominator.
 The parameter $\epsilon > 0$ is chosen by the researcher and can be thought of as a ``privacy budget.''
 The smaller the privacy budget $\epsilon$, the less risk of disclosure.

-Algorithms that achieve $\epsilon$-differential privacy can be impractical as the outputs may not resemble the restricted statistics closely enough to be useful.
-Therefore, multiple relaxations have been developed including $(\epsilon,\delta)$-differential privacy \citep{dwork_differential_2010} which guarantees that:
+Algorithms that achieve $\epsilon$-DP can be impractical as the outputs may not resemble the restricted statistics closely enough to be useful.
+Therefore, multiple relaxations have been developed including $(\epsilon,\delta)$-DP \citep{dwork_differential_2010} which guarantees that: